 Michelangelo's "Dying Slave"This theological study is a result of many hours of prayerful and careful research in the Bible.
 It then opened our lives to the good nudity found in naturism which we enjoy!
 For many years we were "against" or at the least "suspicious" of social nudity.
 As Jesus said: "You shall know the truth and the truth shall set you free."
 The events of life rose up and challenged our views, revealed their inconsistency and pushed us to examine the Bible regarding nudity.
 What we found was not what we originally were taught or believed.
 Here is the theological basis for our involvement in naturism.
 We are Christian nudists!

 Good nudity.
 That’s not exactly a phrase you are accustomed to seeing.
-It was several years ago that we were forced by life to consider this topic.
+It was back in 1992 that we were forced by life to consider this topic.
 This theological study is a result of many hours of prayerful and careful research in the Bible.

 What I discovered was there is such a thing as good nudity.
 An examination of the Bible shows that God created our bodies and that His creation was good.